 The BIII Variant

-difference was the use of the Packard built Merlins in stead of Rolls-Royce.
-Although the
+the use of the Packard built Merlins in stead of Rolls-Royce.

-to improve the view of the bombardier.
-Both Lancaster I's and III's
+view of the bombardier.
+Both Lancaster I's and III's continued

 The decals are all new for this release and include marking for four different aircraft; # ED888 of No. 103 Squadron, a MkIII; #ED905 of No.550 Squadron, a MkIII; # NG347 of No. 424 Squadron, a MkI; #TW880 of No. 35 Squadron, a MkI.
 All the decals are on one large sheet except for some nose art which is on a separate sheet.
 Note" in the photo below the radio decal is missing as I "borrowed" it for use elsewhere.

 The instructions are in the form of a 16 page booklet which includes multilingual histories, the usual warnings and precautions.
 Colors are called out in Tamiya numbers.
 There are 23 assembly steps and lots of notes concerning different options and 3 pages of painting and decal instructions.

 Eduard makes a lot of photo etch sets to dress up this kit including a Big Ed set that will easily double the cost of the kit.
 There are also individual sets for the interior, exterior, bomb bay and others.
 True Details has replacement wheels that are weighted but other wise appear identical to the kit parts.
 If you go to any of the online hobby retailers and search for "Lancaster" you should be able to locate most of them although at any one time, many may be out of stock.
 Personally I'm only planning on using Eduard's color zoom set for the cockpit and a Paragon bulged bomb bay set.